Five Elements of Taoism: What Your Element Reveals

 How the Five Elements Interact

-The Generating Cycle
+The Generating Cycle (Sheng)

-The Controlling Cycle
+The Controlling Cycle (Ke)

 FAQ

-What are the five elements in Taoism?
+What are the five elements of Taoism?

-How do I find my dominant element?
+How do I find my dominant Taoist element?

 The simplest method: check the last digit of your birth year.
-0-1 = Metal, 2-3 = Water, 4-5 = Wood, 6-7 = Fire, 8-9 = Earth.
-For a deeper reading, look into Bazi (Four Pillars of Destiny).
+0–1 = Metal, 2–3 = Water, 4–5 = Wood, 6–7 = Fire, 8–9 = Earth.
+Remember that the Chinese year starts at Lunar New Year.
+For a more complete picture, a Bazi reading uses your birth year, month, day, and hour together.

 Can I have more than one dominant element?